Greginkansas/-openhab-openhab1wiki/Weather-Binding.md

 **Note:** If you omit the forecast property, the *current* conditions are shown, if you specify forecast=0, the forecast for *today* is shown.

 ### Data accuracy
-It highly dependes on your location and which weather provider you choose.
+It highly depends on your location and which weather provider you choose.
 Some providers updates the data in realtime, others only once in a hour.
 You have to test yourself and find the best provider for your location.

 ### Common Id
 The common id property `(locationId=..., type=condition, property=commonId)` is an attempt to have a unique weather id for all providers.
 This is useful for displaying weather icons and a short condition text message.
 The documentation from the different weather providers are partially poor, hence the mapping is partially a guess and needs to be optimized with your help.
 If you think the commonId/weather icon is wrong, just [contact me](mailto:gerrieg.openhab@icloud.com).